Viiiniciiiius/agroconecta/README.md

 ## 🎯 Features

 ✅ Registration and search for agricultural solutions 🔍
-✅ Integration with MongoDB for efficient storage 💾
+✅ Integration with Mongo Atlas for efficient storage 💾
 ✅ User-friendly and responsive interface 🌍
 ✅ Advanced filters for easy searching 🎯
 ✅ Optimized API with Fastify for high performance ⚡